 this structure is crossed by a drainage channel that was excavated in the Byzantine period.
-From this house survived the Triclinium (living room) whose floor is made of mosaic.
-In this room were placed three sofas on which the guests lay reclining and ate from tables laid beside them.
+From this house, the Triclinium (living room) with a mosaic floor survived.
+In this room were three sofas on which the guests lay reclining and ate from tables beside them.
 The tables and some of the pottery survived.

 The Herodian Quarter: The Mansion

 This structure is the largest surviving structure.
 The total area of the building exceeded 600 square meters.
 The length of the foyer of the building was about 11 meters.
-The walls of the building were covered with painted plaster, eroded, and dressed stones.
+The building walls were covered with painted plaster, and eroded, and dressed stones.
 This style is Pompey’s first style – a style that was popular in Pompeii in the first century BCE.

 The style became fashionable in Jerusalem a few decades after it went out of fashion in Pompeii.
 Many pottery vessels with a red color of the “Terra Sigilta” type were discovered in the building, as well as a glass urn made by the glass artist Anion from Sidon (the urn bears the stamp “Anion made”).
 Three urns of this type have survived to this day all over the world.
 The remains of the great fire of the year 70 are seen in a house with a burnt wooden beam and soot marks on the floor.

 In the center of the house stood a large courtyard and next to it rooms with a bathroom with a sitting bath, warehouses, cisterns, and mikvahs (Jewish Ritual Baths).
 The mikveh has two openings – one allows the unclean to go down for immersion without touching the pure ones who ascend from the mikveh (Tractate Shekels 8: 2.
 Of gutters led rainwater to cisterns and mikvahs.
 The mikvahs did not feed on the aqueducts that carried water to Jerusalem during this period.
-A large number of mikvahs led the archaeologists to conclude that the building was the home of a family of senior priests, perhaps the family of a high priest or the Hasmonean royal family.
+Many mikvahs led the archaeologists to conclude that the building was the home of a family of senior priests, perhaps the family of a high priest or the Hasmonean royal family.

 Herodian Quarter: Archaeological Finds